annpedtke/CV/README.md

 - Serve as a Site Captain for the annual Five Boro Bike Tour, overseeing the Queens Con-Ed Service Area that welcomes more than 30,000 cyclists for bike repair, first aid, food, music, and tour info.

-- Lead weekend classes at Community Bike Education Centers, instructing new cyclists on basic riding skills and urban bike safety.
+- Lead weekend classes at Community Bike Education Centers spring-through-fall, instructing new cyclists on basic riding skills and urban bike safety.

 Alumni Admissions Volunteer & Career Mentor